jheyman/blog/pages/WirelessWaterMeter/index.md

 ![3D model mounting plate back]({{ site.baseurl }}/assets/images/WirelessWaterMeter/sensor_holder_v2_3Dback.png)

-The square and circular sunked surfaces are there to accomodate the bumps present on the sensus 620's front plate, so that the holder can stick perfectly.<br><br>
+The square and circular sunked surfaces are there to accomodate the bumps present on the sensus 620's front plate, so that the holder can stick perfectly.<br>

-I then  used a Sketchup [extension](https://extensions.sketchup.com/fr/content/sketchup-stl) to export the Sketchup model to a 3D-printing-friendly STL file, uploaded it on an online printing service (Sculpteo.com), and got it printed for about 10 dollars.<br><br>
+I then  used a Sketchup [extension](https://extensions.sketchup.com/fr/content/sketchup-stl) to export the Sketchup model to a 3D-printing-friendly STL file, uploaded it on an online printing service (Sculpteo.com), and got it printed for about 10 dollars.<br>
-Both the Sketchup model and the exported STL file are available [here](https://github.com/jheyman/wirelesswatermeter).<br><br>
+Both the Sketchup model and the exported STL file are available [here](https://github.com/jheyman/wirelesswatermeter).<br>

 I was actually pleasantly surprised by the result: the surface finish is decent, and the plastic is quite stiff.